UAAP Season 85 basketball tournaments: Venues

 The UAAP released its schedule on September 28.
-Opening weekend is at SM Mall of Asia Arena in Pasay, with games at PhilSports Arena in Pasig, Araneta Coliseum in Quezon City, and at the Ynares Center in Antipolo, Rizal.
+Opening weekend was at SM Mall of Asia Arena in Pasay, with games at PhilSports Arena in Pasig, Araneta Coliseum in Quezon City, and at the Ynares Center in Antipolo, Rizal.

 For Wednesday quadrupleheaders, the women's tournament will play at the Quadricentennial Pavilion in UST's Manila campus; on all other game days, the women's teams will play on the same venue and day as their corresponding men's team.

 For the boys' tournament, the Filoil EcoOil Centre in San Juan was scheduled to host all but one gamedays, with the San Andres Sports Complex in Manila hosting one gameday.
 Eventually, Paco Arena, also in Manila, hosted several elimination round gamedays.

 Squads

 Each team has a 20-player roster, of which four are reserves.
-Only one foreign student athlete (FSA) or import is allowed to be on the active roster.
+Only one foreigner, an import, or foreign student-athlete (FSA) as called by the UAAP. can be on the active roster.